sh0rkie/catppuccin-lazydocker/README.md

 ## 🙋 FAQ

 - Q: **_"Why is the background wrong?"_**\
-  A: Lazygit uses your terminal background.
+  A: Lazydocker uses your terminal background.
 You should set it to the relevant background for your theme.

 ## 💝 Thanks to